The Flea (poem): Tone

 Fleas were everywhere throughout the renaissance, both in real life and erotic poetry.
 Donne's speaker enviously describes the flea's ability to suck his mistress’ skin and amalgamate his fluids with hers, which is how 17th-century society viewed sex.
 Many lines allude to sex, such as the way the insect “swells” with blood in line eight to suggest a man's erection.

 Despite its lewdness, Donne also relies on religious imagery to woo the virgin.
 There are commonalities to the Holy Trinity in regard to the man, woman, and flea.
 The speaker attempts to make his argument respectable when he suggests the flea's action makes the couple married, despite using a half rhyme instead of a complete one as if to undermine his argument because he knows it is false.

 The conclusion is full of images of death: “make thee apt to kill me”, and “self-murder” as the lady purples her finger when squashing the creature.
 Primarily throughout the Jacobean period —and occasionally used today— phrases about death are euphemisms for orgasm, the petit mort, or little death.
 Her action of killing the flea slightly changes the speaker's tone as it sparks a new rationale for his seduction: as you did not lose your life with the flea, you would not lose much if you surrender your virginity.
 Donne is applauded for his ability to establish the tone of necessity, particularly in The Flea.

 The tone of the poem is, however, comical and the use of absurdity changes the meaning of the poem.
 The speakers' exaggerated way of expressing their request is largely influenced by John Donne's career as a lawyer.
 Donne is using satire in order to ridicule the ways lawyers argue.
 In the end, it is revealed that the speaker's sexual conquest does not prove to be successful because of the intentional flaws Donne uses in the speaker's argument.

 Typography

 Typography is defined as the style or appearance of printed matter in order to give a certain effect to best convey meaning in a poem.
-During Donne's lifetime, it was standard to use the long s, which appears more like the letter 'f'.
-The third line, "Me it suck'd first, and now sucks thee," could allude to exactly what the narrator thought the flea, and he himself wished, to be doing.
-The written 's' closely resembled the letter 'f' presents an ambiguity in the printed version of the poem.
+During Donne's lifetime, it was standard to use the long s, which appears more like the letter 'f', and presents an ambiguity in the printed version of the poem.
+The third line, "It suck'd me first, and now sucks thee," would have been printed as "It ſuck'd me first, and now ſucks thee,", which could allude to exactly what the narrator thought the flea, and he himself wished, to be doing.

 Scholars such as Andrew Keener suggest that Donne knew of this word for fornication because one of his contemporaries, John Florio, published a dictionary in 1598 that included the word fornication, which Donne is likely to have been familiar with.